direktt/direktt-plugin/guides/developer-guide.md

 ### 1. Direktt Server & Web Admin Console
 - **What it does:** Handles all core communication and channel management.
-- **How you use it:** Access via the [Direktt Admin Console](https://direktt.com/wp-content/direkttweb/) to create channels, configure services, download QR codes, and manage integrations.
+- **How you use it:** Access via the [Direktt Admin Console](https://direktt.com/wp-content/direkttweb/) to create channels, configure services, and manage integrations.

 ### 2. Direktt Mobile App
 - **What it does:** Lets end-users subscribe to your channels, chat instantly, and access digital services - all from their mobile device.